LCodepy/Excelsis/README.md

 Playing with these expressions is sometimes dangerous because if you put `(?)` in a cell you will get a recursion error.
 And if you think about it, this expression doesn't make a lot of sense.
-How can you get the value of the cell if part of the value of that cell is the value of the cell.
+How can you get the value of the cell if part of the value of that cell is the value of the cell?
 This sounds really confusing because it is, that expression just isn't possible to interpret.

 #### Comments

-For the end I left the easiest part - comments.
+For the end, I left the easiest part - comments.

-There really isn't much to talk about here.
+There isn't much to talk about here.
 Comments work the same way as in python.
 Everything after hashtag(`#`) will not be considered as part of the code.
 One comment applies to only one cell and to all lines in that cell.

 # Explore